 Children's Circulating Collection

-The Library houses more than 1,600 children's books related to botanical and horticultural topics, including natural history, zoology, agriculture, forestry, and physical science.
-This collection is the Library's only circulating collection and can be checked out by current San Francisco Botanical Garden Society members and current San Francisco Unified School District teachers after successfully applying for a library card.
+The Library offers more than 2,000 books related to the natural world, including botany, natural history, zoology, agriculture, physical science, and myths and stories.
+Children's books can be checked out by San Francisco Botanical Garden Society members and San Francisco teachers who have successfully applied for a library card.
 Learn more about checking out books and how to get a library card.

 Our unique collection includes nearly 350 current magazine subscriptions, as well as many non-current out-of-print titles.